What creative professionals need to know about AI

 - Skills

-- artificial intelligence, creative, generative AI
+- artificial intelligence, creative practice, prompting and writing with AI, generative AI

 About this course